Yevhen Nyshchuk: Biography

 Born 29 December 1972 in Ivano-Frankivsk.

 In 1995, he graduated from National University of Theatre, Film and TV in Kyiv (Workshop of National Artist of Ukraine Valentina Zymnya).

 He attended the Actor Kyiv academic workshop of theater art "Constellation".

 Nyshchuk was Minister of Culture of Ukraine in the 2014 Yatsenyuk Government from 27 February 2014 till 2 December 2014.
 In the 2 December 2014 appointed second Yatsenyuk Government, he did not return.
 Nyshchuk also did not participate in the 2014 Ukrainian parliamentary election.
 From 14 April 2016 until 29 August 2019 he was again Minister of Culture.

 Nyshchuk took part in the July 2019 Ukrainian parliamentary election with the party Ukrainian Strategy.
 But this party did not win any seats in the election.

-Public and political active
+Public and political activity

-In addition to success in theater and cinema, Yevhen is a constant leading artistic events held at the Kyiv Academic Workshop of Theater Art "Constellation" and initiator-leading many festivals, concerts, state events with the participation of the first persons of the state.
+Yevhen led artistic events held at the Kyiv Academic Workshop of Theater Art "Constellation" and initiated many festivals, concerts, state events with the participation of the first persons of the state.

 Yevhen Nischuk, together with the first persons of the state, represented Ukraine in the days of culture of Ukraine in Georgia, Azerbaijan, Kazakhstan, Germany, Poland and others.

-The actor contributed to the international recognition by the countries of the Holodomor in Ukraine as a crime in front of mankind, traveling with the artistic project "Panahid by the Holodomor" by Europe - Israel, Holland, Great Britain, Czech Republic, Slovakia, Poland, France, for which was awarded thanks to the President and the Ministry of Culture and Tourism of Ukraine.
+The actor contributed to the international recognition by the countries of the Holodomor in Ukraine as a crime against humanity, traveling with the artistic project "Panahid by the Holodomor" by Europe - Israel, Holland, Great Britain, Czech Republic, Slovakia, Poland, France.
+He was awarded thanks to the President and the Ministry of Culture and Tourism of Ukraine.

 On April 14, 2016, the Verkhovna Rada of Ukraine appointed a new Cabinet of Ministers of Ukraine (Groysman's government), with Yevhen Nyshchuk as the Minister of Culture of Ukraine.